yuumasato/compliance-operator/doc/usage.md

 ## How to Use Compliance Operator with HyperShift Hosted Cluster

-Compliance Operator is able to run a platform scan on the HyperShift Hosted cluster without any tailoredProfile.
+Compliance Operator is able to run a platform scan on the [HyperShift Hosted Cluster](https://hypershift-docs.netlify.app/reference/concepts-and-personas/) without any tailoredProfile.
 Any unsupport rules will be hidden from the `ComplianceCheckResult`.

 However, you need to use a special subscription file to install Compliance Operator on the